hssm/anki-ignore-accents/README.md

 It is safe to search with other modifiers included.
 E.g:

-`"deck:Chinese::Let's try 2500 Most Frequent Chinese Characters With Pinyin Only" chuan is:new zhuan`
+`"deck:Chinese::Let's try 2500 Chinese Characters" chuan is:new zhuan`

 Will be converted to

-`"deck:Chinese::Let's try 2500 Most Frequent Chinese Characters With Pinyin Only" nc:chuan is:new nc:zhuan`
+`"deck:Chinese::Let's try 2500 Chinese Characters" nc:chuan is:new nc:zhuan`